github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 The following values are supported:

-- **manual**: The model was manually created (or verified by a human) and added to the extension point.
+- **manual**: The model was manually created (or verified by a human) and added to the extensible predicate.
-- **generated**: The model was generated by the model generator and added to the extension point.
+- **generated**: The model was generated by the model generator and added to the extensible predicate.
-- **ai-generated**: The model was generated by AI and added to the extension point.
+- **ai-generated**: The model was generated by AI and added to the extensible predicate.

-The provenance is used to distinguish between models that are manually added to the extension point and models that are automatically generated.
+The provenance is used to distinguish between models that are manually added to the extensible predicate and models that are automatically generated.
-Furthermore, it impacts the dataflow analysis in the following way
+Furthermore, it impacts the data flow analysis in the following way

 - A **manual** model takes precedence over **generated** models.
-If a **manual** model exist for an element then all generated models are ignored.
+If a **manual** model exists for an element then all generated models are ignored.
 - A **generated** or **ai-generated** model is ignored during analysis, if the source code of the element it is modelling is available.

 That is, generated models are less trusted than manual models and only used if neither source code or a manual model is available.

+.. include:: ../reusables/data-extensions.rst